Winnecke Catalogue of Double Stars

-Winnecke Catalogue of Double Stars is a list of seven "new" double stars published by German Astronomer August Winnecke in Astronomische Nachrichten in 1869.
-Winnecke later noted that three of the double stars he catalogued had been discovered earlier (30 Eridani, Bradley 757, and 44 Cygni).
+Winnecke Catalogue of Double Stars is a list of seven "new" double stars published by German astronomer August Winnecke in Astronomische Nachrichten in 1869.
+Winnecke later noted that three of the double stars he catalogued had been discovered earlier (30 Eridani, Messier 40, and 44 Cygni).
 The stars are sometimes given Winnecke designations (e.g. Winnecke 4), and sometimes abbreviated to WNC.